muratk5n/thirdwave/en/README.md

 ---

-Emerson teams with Toyota Australia to create commercial-grade hydrogen production, storage and refuelling plants..
-As Toyota continues to develop hydrogen refuelling infrastructure in Australia, Emerson has been selected to provide its advanced automation technology for the refuelling and production plants.
+H2 View: "Emerson teams with Toyota Australia to create commercial-grade hydrogen production, storage and refuelling plants..
+As Toyota continues to develop hydrogen refuelling infrastructure in Australia, Emerson has been selected to provide its advanced automation technology for the refuelling and production plants"

 ---

-Air Liquide hydrogen plant officially opened in North Las Vegas
+H2 View: "Air Liquide hydrogen plant officially opened in North Las Vegas"

 ---